24/7 Emergency Service

 Can a small gas leak be dangerous?

 Yes.
-Even a small gas leak can be dangerous over time.
-Gas can accumulate in enclosed spaces (cabinets, crawlspaces, utility closets) to reach explosive concentrations.
-A small leak also represents wasted gas that you're paying for and a potential carbon monoxide risk if it's affecting appliance combustion.
-Any gas leak, no matter how small, should be repaired promptly.
+Gas can accumulate in enclosed spaces like cabinets, crawlspaces, and utility closets until it reaches explosive concentrations.
+A small leak also wastes gas you're paying for and can affect appliance combustion, creating carbon monoxide risk.
+Any gas leak, regardless of size, should be fixed promptly.

-How do I know if I have a gas leak vs. a sewer gas smell?
+How do I tell a gas leak from a sewer gas smell?

-Natural gas (with mercaptan) smells like rotten eggs or sulfur.
-Sewer gas also has a sulfur component but is typically more of a 'sewage' smell than a 'rotten egg' smell.
-The key difference: natural gas smell tends to be strongest near gas appliances and gas pipe routes.
-Sewer gas smell is strongest near drains, toilets, and plumbing vents.
-When in doubt, treat it as a gas leak and evacuate.
+Natural gas (with mercaptan) smells like rotten eggs.
+Sewer gas has a sulfur component too, but leans more "sewage" than "rotten eggs."
+The key: gas smell is strongest near gas appliances and pipe routes.
+Sewer gas is strongest near drains, toilets, and plumbing vents.
+When in doubt, treat it as a gas leak and get out.

 Does TECO charge for gas leak inspection?

-TECO Energy will respond to gas leak reports at no charge and will check the gas line up to and including the meter.
-From the meter into the house (the customer-owned portion), TECO won't make repairs — that's where a licensed plumber is needed.
-We handle the customer-side gas line repairs.
+TECO responds to gas leak reports at no charge and will check the line up to and including the meter.
+From the meter into the house (the customer-owned portion), TECO won't do repairs.
+That's where a licensed plumber comes in.
+We handle customer-side gas line work.

-When reading guides isn’t enough, call us.
-We’re available around the clock.
+When reading guides is not enough, call us.
+We are available around the clock.

 (813) 219-8764